The FTP Process

 Midwife

-We will always try to help where we can, either directly, or by signposting you to a more appropriate place.
+We will always help where we can, either directly, or by signposting you to a more appropriate place.

 Our Statement of purpose and Aims tell you more about what we strive for.
 Our philosophy ensures everyone has equitable access to support through their individual FtP experience and beyond.

 Our support does not end with your case.
-Many others will focus only on your case – we focus on you.
-So, as well as help during your case, you may need support afterwards with, for example, gaining employment.
+Other organisations will only focus on your case – we focus on you.
+So, as well as help during your case, you may need support afterwards with things like getting a new job.

 Need legal support?